stevalkr/multiplexer.nvim/readme.md

 - is_zoomed
 - is_active

+Neovim:
+- 0.10 or later
+- latest nightly

 ### What It Is

 A lightweight plugin inspired by the multiplexer support in [smart-splits.nvim](https://github.com/mrjones2014/smart-splits.nvim), but with a focus on integrating multiple multiplexers rather than enhancing Neovim's native window behavior.